Anita-Mutemi/my-website/README.md

 # Anita Portfolio

-A personal portfolio website is a professional website that provides information about what you do, what services you may offer, and how to contact you or your company.
+A personal website is a professional website that provides information about what you do, what services you may offer, and how to contact you or your company.
 Portfolio websites are an easy way to promote yourself, your brand, or your business.

 ## Description